SourceLastBenchCoder/Beauty-Parlor-NextJs-Template/README.md

 Contributions, bug reports, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

 📬 **Contact:**
-For any inquiries, reach out to [Your Contact Information].
+For any inquiries, reach out to lastbenchcoder@gmail.com.

 🌸 Elevate your beauty parlor's online presence with this stunning Next.js and Tailwind CSS template.
 Get started today!

-## Usage

-[Instructions on how to use the template, set up, and customize.]

 ## License

-[Your License Information]
+MIT